 As a licensed internet escrow agent, we offer escrow services to customers of our work marketplace and, as such, we are required to hold our customers' escrowed cash and in-transit cash in trust as an asset and record a corresponding liability for escrow funds held on behalf of talent and clients on our balance sheet.
 We expect the balances of our funds held in escrow, including funds held in transit, and the related liability to grow as GSV grows and may vary from period to period.
-Escrow regulations require us to fund the trust with our operating cash to cover shortages due to the timing of cash receipts from clients for completed hourly billings.
+Escrow regulations require us to cover the trust with our operating cash in the event of shortages due to the timing of cash receipts from clients for completed hourly billings.
 Talent submit their billings for hourly contracts to their clients on a weekly basis every Sunday, and the aggregate amount of such billings is added to escrow funds payable to talent on the same day.
 As of each Sunday of each week, we have not yet collected funds for hourly billings from clients as these funds are in transit.
-Therefore, in order to satisfy escrow funding requirements, every Sunday we fund the shortage of cash in trust with our own operating cash and typically collect this cash shortage from clients within the next several days.
+Therefore, in order to satisfy escrow funding requirements, every Sunday we match the shortage of cash in trust by restricting our own operating cash and typically collect this cash shortage from clients within the next several days.
 As a result, we expect our total cash and cash flows from operating activities to be impacted when a quarter ends on a Sunday.
-As of March 31, 2024 and December 31, 2023, funds held in escrow, including funds in transit, were \$222.9 million and \$212.4 million, respectively.
-Funds held in escrow are deposited in interest-bearing checking accounts.
+As of June 30, 2024 and December 31, 2023, funds held in escrow, including funds in transit, were \$218.7 million and \$212.4 million, respectively.
+We deposit a portion of funds held in escrow in interest-bearing checking accounts.